 Those who understand that their drinking is straining their relationships but continue drinking have a drinking problem.
 This is one of the sure signs of alcoholism in women.
 While her love for friends, family, and significant others hasn’t changed, she is incapable of putting the bottle down.
 One of the keys to sobriety is to mend these strained relationships.
 Those who are serious about their recovery should reach out to family and friends.
 They need to admit their wrongdoings and try to make amends for them.
 The key to a successful recovery is to reach out.
-Alcoholic women need to stop isolating themselves from society.
+Women with addiction need to stop isolating themselves from society.
 Studies show that social connections and support groups are fundamental to recovery.

 8. Drinking in Dangerous Situations

-Being under the influence can cause someone to misjudge the danger of a situation.
-It can cause you to face difficulties involving your memory or your attention.
 Alcohol can cause a person to engage in riskier behaviors and activities.
 They may choose to do things that put themselves or those around them in danger.
 In fact, this is where driving under the influence (DUI) comes into the picture.

 Many women will continue getting behind the wheel after drinking or two.
 For example, if she has to pick up her child from school, she may see being a little bit drunk and driving as a lesser evil than not picking up her child at all.
 Unfortunately, she may not be able to gauge how drunk she actually is.
 If you’ve ever found yourself in a dangerous situation because of drinking, you might have a problem with alcohol.